By William Cohen-Kiraly, © February 2017

 The next day, the five of us got together to plan our act.
 If I was going to be undercover here, we had to have a respectable show.
 Gulch was going to give us two 15 minute sets a day and wanted us to work the crowds when we weren’t in the ring.

-First off, I’ve never seen acrobats more relieved when they got to give up their clown costumes and go back to tumbling.
+I’ve never seen acrobats more relieved that when Gulch’s current crew got to give up their clown costumes and go back to tumbling.
 I suppose I’d feel the same way if I tried acrobatting.

 Working with Nimrod and Mumbo and Tumbo was okay, They were decent enough though, right from the get-go, I could tell Nimrod had a thing for Tumbo and Mumbo wasn’t all that excited about it.
 And Tumbo didn’t like the idea any better than his sister.
 But that was okay, Nimrod wasn’t too pushy about it.